 The next step is to clear off any debris and dead leaves from the top layer of soil.
 Trim any lower yellow leaves to freshen up your plant and keep it looking its best.
 You should also trim off any damaged leaves to give them a refresh.
 This will encourage your plant to direct nutrients to the healthy leaves instead of wasting its energies on the dead ones.

 While you may be tempted to keep your plants as warm as possible, look at their position to make sure they’re not too close to a draft, radiator or fireplace.
 If they are, move your botanicals away from them to make sure they’re not exposed to extreme temperature changes.
 As we’ve mentioned, sudden drops or rises in warmth will cause your plants to become stressed and they can even go into shock.

-Another step in your autumn/winter care routine is to keep those leaves dust free.
+Another step in your autumn/winter care routine is to keep those leaves dust-free.
 Dust your plants to ensure they’re able to absorb as much light as possible.
 Most houseplants accumulate a layer of dust over time, which reduces the amount of light the leaves get.
 This makes it difficult for them to make food through photosynthesis.
-Wipe the leaves with a damp cloth or spritz them with our Plantsmith Beautifying Leaf Shine for a gorgeous glossy finish.
+To keep your houseplants healthy, wipe the leaves with a damp cloth or spritz them with our Plantsmith Beautifying Leaf Shine for a gorgeous glossy finish.

 Indoor plants that can stand heat and cold

 Looking for a plant that only needs a little TLC during autumn and winter?
 The following houseplants are super easy to care for and will thrive even when it’s cold and dark outside.